 But Colombia has changed.
 While it had some of its worst years in the 1980s and 1990s, the situation began to improve.
 The notorious crime boss Pablo Escobar died in a police raid in 1993.
 Over time, long-simmering conflicts were resolved.
 Cities were reinvigorated with new public transit systems and safety slowly improved.

 I first travelled in Colombia back in 2013 when it was already being discovered by many backpackers.
 Not everywhere was safe at the time, but the general advice was that you were fine so long as you stuck to the main travel trail.

 In 2016, the Colombian government signed a peace accord with the FARC rebels, prompting them to lay down their weapons.
 This finally opened up many other regions for tourism.

-When I travelled in Colombia again in 2022, I noticed how it’s being discovered now by regular tourists and not just backpackers.
+When I travelled in Colombia again in 2022, I noticed how it’s being discovered now by regular tourists on a holiday and not just backpackers.
 The word is definitely getting out!

 While there are still some areas in Colombia with a worse safety reputation, there are much fewer than there used to be.